Henry Porter (journalist): Political positions

 Porter describes his politics as centre-left.
 In the 2010 General Election, he was one of a number of well-known writers to support the Liberal Democrats, and, in the years running up to that election, he contributed to the party's thinking on the threat of intrusive surveillance and the ID card.

 In 2016, he was strongly in favour of Britain remaining in the EU.
 On the day after the referendum, he wrote "As I explained to my Brexit friends in a blog post this week, I would be a very sore loser if we came out.
 I will be in mourning for a project that was as brave and beautiful as anything in European history".
 He was later a member of the Labour Party and supported a progressive alliance to take the country forward after Brexit.

 Awards

 He was on the Orwell Prize's journalism shortlist for 2009 for his campaigning work on civil liberties at The Observer.
 His novel Brandenburg, set at the time of the fall of the Berlin Wall in 1989, which he covered as a journalist, won the Ian Fleming Steel Dagger Award.
 Empire State and the Dying Light were shortlisted for the same award.
-Firefly, which is set on the migrant trail in 2015 and is the first in a quartet of contemporary thrillers, won the Wilbur Smith Prize for Adventure writing.
+Firefly, which is set on the migrant trail in 2015 and is the first in a quartet of contemporary thrillers, won the Wilbur Smith Adventure Writing Prize.
 The second book in the series, White Hot Silence, was nominated as one of the best thrillers published in the United States in 2020 in the Barry Awards.